-Commission members and administrative personnel, as reflected on Exhibit 17, were invited to discuss the results of this report at an exit teleconference.
-Individuals in attendance were: James Hutcheson, Chairman; and Shelly Fleisher, County Administrator.
-Representing the Department of Examiners of Public Accounts were: April Purser, Audit Manager; and Cade Burk, and Alex Laroye, Examiners of Public Accounts.
-The results of this report were also discussed by telephone with Commissioners: Jessie Swords and William Stricklend, III.
+Commission members and administrative personnel, as reflected on Exhibit 17, were invited to discuss the results of this report at an exit conference.
+Individuals in attendance were: James Hutcheson, Commission Chairman; and Commissioners: James R. Watson and Joey Baker.
+Representing the Department of Public Accounts were: April Purser, Audit Manager; and Samantha Pearson, Examiner of Public Accounts.

-21-067 A
+22-086 A